The Leadership in Nutrition, M.P.S. (Master of Professional Studies) an interdisciplinary

 - submit official transcripts from all collegiate institutions attended;

-The Master of Professional Studies with a concentration in Leadership in Nutrition requires completion of a minimum of 30 semester hours.
+The Master of Professional Studies with a concentration in Leadership in Nutrition requires completion of 30 semester hours.

-- complete a minimum of 30 semester hours of graduate credit (See Curriculum section below for specifics.);
+- complete 30 semester hours of graduate credit (See Curriculum section below for specifics.);

 - complete a professional project during the final semester of the program.